poojakumari11228/Web_Technologies/Php/OverloadingInPhp/README.md

-# Php suports functin overloading in a different way!
+# Php suports function overloading in different ways!

 **Two of which are:**